Notable People

 Those are not adjacent accomplishments.
 They are almost different scientific lives.

 That makes Adleman useful for readers now.
-He reminds us that the history of computing is also a history of mathematicians who changed what counts as computation in the first place, and not simply a story of companies and devices.
+He reminds us that the history of computing is also a history of mathematicians who changed what counts as computation in the first place, rather than a story of companies and devices alone.